hotwheelsandhighheels/hotwheelsandhighheels.github.io/About.md

 ## Registration
 HW&Hh publishes solicited interviews and ***short-form*** creative content. <br>
-HW&Hh accepts previously published creative content as long as it fits the vibe. <br>
-HW&Hh accepts A.I. generated content with **discretion** and artist statement. <br>
 HW&Hh pays $20/interview. <br>

 _Unsolicited content will be considered for publication but not given priority_. <br>